 Bernadine Mellis teaches video production with an emphasis on documentary and experimental narrative.
 Her own films span political/personal non-fiction and experimental fiction.
 Her documentary, The Forest for the Trees, follows environmentalist Judi Bari’s civil case against the FBI.
 Bernadine also directed The Odyssey, a collaborative, queer adaptation of Homer's epic.
 Bernadine is currently working on two projects: a story about children of the New Left, and a documentary about alternative burial practices.

 Paul Staiti teaches courses in American art and cinema.
 He has authored books and essays on John Singleton Copley, Gilbert Stuart, Winslow Homer and other American artists.
-His most recent book, Of Arms and Artists, is concerned with the diverse ways in which painters responded to the crisis of the American Revolution.
-He co-curated the Copley show at The Metropolitan Museum of Art and Museum of Fine Arts, Boston.
-Currently, in anticipation of an exhibition scheduled for Versailles and the Met, Staiti is researching the Americans who visited the court of Louis XVI.
+His most recent book, “Of Arms and Artists: The American Revolution Through Painters’ Eyes,” is concerned with the diverse ways in which painters responded to the crisis of the American Revolution.
+He co-curated the 1995 John Singleton Copley show at the Metropolitan Museum of Art and the Museum of Fine Arts, Boston.
+Currently, in anticipation of an exhibition scheduled for Versailles and the Metropolitan, Staiti is researching the Americans who visited the court of Louis XVI.

 Samba Gadjigo's research focuses on French-speaking Africa, particularly the work of filmmaker Ousmane Sembene.
 In 2001, Gadjigo was instrumental in bringing the Senegalese filmmaker to MHC for screenings and discussions of his work.

-Vanessa James is an international designer of sets, costumes and lighting for theatre and opera.
+Vanessa James is an international designer of sets, costumes and lighting for theater and opera.
 She is an art director for feature films and television, has received an Emmy citation and been nominated for three Emmy awards.
 Examples of her work are in the Metropolitan Museum of Art’s Costume Institute library, and the New York Museum of the Moving Image.
 She is the author of two books of popular reference, The Genealogy of Greek Mythology, and Shakespeare’s Genealogies, both published by Penguin USA.

-Karen Remmler’s interdisciplinary research and teaching in English and German focuses on the politics and culture of memory in the aftermath of atrocity and war in European and Asian contexts; German literature, film, and sites of memory within transnational contexts; 19th century critical social thought through the lens of contemporary social critics; and the interrelationship between national processes of transitional justice and the work of memory in films by the descendants of genocide survivors and perpetrators in non-western contexts.
+Karen Remmler’s interdisciplinary research and teaching in English and German focuses on the politics and cultures of memory in the aftermath of atrocity and war in European and transnational contexts; German literature, film, and sites of memory within transnational contexts; 19th century critical social thought through the lens of contemporary social critics; and the interrelationship between national processes of transitional justice and the work of memory in films by the descendants of genocide survivors and perpetrators in non-western contexts.